-The Importance of Safety Meetings & Toolbox Talks in Construction
+Toolbox Talks and the Importance of Safety Meetings in Construction

 Safety meetings and toolbox talks are important to building a strong safety culture and reinforcing your company’s commitment to protecting your workers.
 Holding regular safety meetings and toolbox talks can prevent workers from getting complacent and avoid taking safety for granted.